rlawshea/Cereal/README.md

 * Changed single letter variable names to full manufacturer name

 # EDA
+Explored shape of the data, statistics, relationships, and trends.
-*looked at the distributions of the data
+* looked at the distributions of the data
-*lokked at the summary and descriptive statistics of the data *used correlation to find the top correlations
+* lokked at the summary and descriptive statistics of the data
+* used correlation to find the top correlations

 # Data Visualization
-*barplots
-*scatterplots
+Visualized my findings using:
+* boxplots
+* barplots
+* scatterplots
-*pie charts
+* pie charts
-*pairplots
+* pairplots